Alec Gamboa

-Alec Durbin Gamboa (born January 17, 1997) is an American professional baseball pitcher for the Lotte Giants of the KBO League.
+Alec Durbin Gamboa (born January 17, 1997) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+He made his MLB debut in 2026.
+He has previously played in the KBO League for the Lotte Giants.

 Early life

 Gamboa grew up in Madera, California, and enrolled at California State University, Fresno after high school.
 He subsequently underwent Tommy John surgery in 2016, and later transferred to Fresno City College, where he played college baseball.

 Professional career

 Los Angeles Dodgers

 Gamboa was drafted by the Los Angeles Dodgers in the ninth round, with the 281st overall selection, of the 2019 Major League Baseball draft.
-He made his professional debut with the rookie-level Arizona League Dodgers, recording a 2.88 ERA with 33 strikeouts in 12 games.
+He made his professional debut with the rookie-level Arizona League Dodgers, recording a 2.88 earned run average (ERA) with 33 strikeouts in 12 games.
 Gamboa did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Gamboa returned to action in 2021 with the High-A Great Lakes Loons, logging a 4-5 record and 4.21 ERA with 71 strikeouts across 22 games; he made 30 appearances for the Double-A Tulsa Drillers during the 2022 campaign, posting an 11-4 record and 5.91 ERA with 72 strikeouts.
+Gamboa returned to action in 2021 with the High-A Great Lakes Loons, logging a 4–5 win–loss record and 4.21 ERA with 71 strikeouts across 22 games; he made 30 appearances for the Double-A Tulsa Drillers during the 2022 campaign, posting an 11–4 record and 5.91 ERA with 72 strikeouts.
 Gamboa split the 2023 season between Tulsa and the Triple-A Oklahoma City Dodgers.
-In 37 appearances (three starts) for the two affiliates, he accumulated an aggregate 9-4 record and 3.66 ERA with 76 strikeouts and one save across 76 1/3 innings pitched.
+In 37 appearances (three starts) for the two affiliates, he accumulated an aggregate 9–4 record and 3.66 ERA with 76 strikeouts and one save across 76 1/3 innings pitched.

-Gamboa spent the 2024 campaign with the Triple-A Oklahoma City Baseball Club, where he compiled a 3-6 record and 3.30 ERA with 51 strikeouts in 73 2/3 innings pitched across 22 appearances (12 starts).
-He began 2025 with the Triple-A Oklahoma City Comets, posting an 0-2 record and 4.19 ERA with 12 strikeouts over eight games.
+Gamboa spent the 2024 campaign with the Triple-A Oklahoma City Baseball Club, where he compiled a 3–6 record and 3.30 ERA with 51 strikeouts in 73 2/3 innings pitched across 22 appearances (12 starts).
+He began 2025 with the Triple-A Oklahoma City Comets, posting an 0–2 record and 4.19 ERA with 12 strikeouts over eight games.
 Gamboa was released by the Dodgers organization on May 13, 2025, in order to pursue an opportunity in South Korea.